Aliresonanz/watch-scope/README.md

 # watch-scope
 ## Pay attention:
-* this platforms are watching:
+* these platforms are watching:
   * Yeswehack
   * Hackerone
   * Intigriti